 1. Determine the type of squad you’ll be

-• Recreational cheerleading is a non-competitive type of cheerleading that focuses on learning basic skills and having fun.
-These cheerleaders perform at community or sporting events, and everyone is able to participate since there isn’t a certain skill level required.
+- Recreational cheerleading is a non-competitive sport that focuses on learning basic skills and having fun.
+Cheerleaders perform at community or sporting events, and everyone is able to participate since no certain skill level is required.

-• All-star cheerleading is focused more on stunts, tumbling and choreographed routines.
-These squads have tryouts and compete on a local, regional or national level.
+- All-star cheerleading is focused more on stunts, tumbling, and choreographed routines.
+These squads have tryouts and compete on a local, regional, national, world championships level.
 Practices are used to prepare for competitions, and participation can be costly.
-Athletes with a background in gymnastics are more likely to participate in this type of program since it’s at a higher skill level.
+Athletes with a background in gymnastics are more likely to participate in an all-star cheer program since it’s at a higher skill level.

 2. Decide on a name, logo, and colors